 The Committee shall comprise the following Members:

-Up to 12 Industry Members (as nominated by Trading Parties and appointed by the Industry Members on the Panel); and
+Up to 12 Industry Members (as nominated by Trading Parties and appointed by the Panel); and

 Up to two Consumer Members (as appointed by the Consumer Members on the Panel); and

-A Distribution System Operators Member (as appointed by the Distribution System Operators representative on the Panel).
+A Distribution System Operators Member (as appointed by the Distribution System Operators representative on the Panel); and

+A Retail Energy Code Company (RECCo) Code Body Administrator Member (as appointed by the RECCo Code Body Administrator Chief Executive Officer).

 The Panel shall appoint Members to the Committee.
 A Member of the Committee shall remain in office until the Committee is dissolved; or until their resignation has been submitted in writing to the Secretary (as that person is described in paragraph 2.6); or until they are removed by the Panel in accordance with paragraph 2.1.4 below (whichever is earlier).